joshbegley/nyt-latest/previous.md

 `In movies like “It Ends” and “Exit 8,” the scares come from reliving the same thing over and over again.`\
 https://www.nytimes.com/2026/09/06/movies/it-ends-trapped-horror-films.html

-**Live Updates: Germany’s Far Right Has Big Lead in Key Election, Exit Polls Show**\
+**Live Updates: Germany’s Far Right Tops Key State Race, but Falls Short of Power**\
-`The Alternative for Germany party was projected to finish first in the eastern state of Saxony-Anhalt.
-But it was not clear whether it would win a majority — which would propel a far-right party into power for the first time since World War II.`\
+`Near-final results showed that the Alternative for Germany party finished first in the eastern state of Saxony-Anhalt.
+But it was not on track to win a majority, which would have put a far-right party into power for the first time since World War II.`\
 https://www.nytimes.com/live/2026/09/06/world/germany-election

 **Trump Administration Again Asks Supreme Court to Allow Mail Voting Restrictions**\